Money Sucks, Friends Rule: Singles

 "Get Low" was released as the album's lead single on 11 February 2014, with the collaboration of French DJ and producer DJ Snake.
 On April 4, 2015, a remix featuring Rae Sremmurd was released.

 "When We Were Young" with the collaboration of Sultan + Ned Shepard featuring The Chain Gang of 1974 was released as the album's second single on 5 August 2014.

 "I Can't Take It" was released on 25 August 2014, as the third single of the album.

 "We Make It Bounce" was released with the collaboration of electronic music trio Major Lazer, featuring reggae singer Stylo G on 16 September 2014, as the album's fourth single.

 “Set Me Free” was released on 7 October 2014, as the album's fifth single with the collaboration of Dutch DJ Martin Garrix.

 "Love in the Middle of a Firefight" was released as the sixth single of the album, on 16 October 2014, featuring Panic! at the Disco member Brendon Urie.

 "Not Butter" was released as the album's seventh and final single, on 22 June 2015.

+Other songs

+A music video for "All That" featuring Twista and The Rej3ctz was released on 26 October 2015 and appeared in the horror comedy film Scouts Guide to the Zombie Apocalypse, which Francis also stars in the film.